1. Sandbox

 Military

 Gild currently does not maintain a standing, professional army, despite all the dangers of the Bloody Crescent.
-During times of war or other perils, a Levy can be authorized by the senate to enroll and equip enough soldiers as needed to form the armies for the consuls and appointed Noble commanders; citizens are gathered either in the Forum or in the Martial Fields just outside the walls, and, if one's name is called, he must report for military service; men of military age must report to the Levy to potentially have their name called, but for women it is optional.
+During times of war or other perils, a Levy can be authorized by the senate to enroll and equip enough soldiers as needed to form the armies for the consuls and appointed Noble commanders.
+Citizens are gathered either in the Forum or in the Martial Fields just outside the walls, and, if one's name is called, he must report for military service.
+Men of military age must report to the Levy to potentially have their name called, but for women it is optional.
 The enrolled soldiers then take the Military Oath, swearing loyalty to their commanders and to dutifully obey their commands, and declaring their courage for the preservation of Gild and Jura for the duration of their service.
-Training is then given as necessary by Noble graduates of the War College (or by Beyar and Insanlar veterans, or even Praetors), and the army marches off to war until its service comes to end and it is stood down.
+Training is then given as necessary by Noble graduates of the War College (or by Beyar and Insanlar veterans, or even Praetors), and the army marches off to war until its service comes to an end and it is stood down.

 Notable caveats to this normal routine include: